currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

-seldom(adverb) (I seldom see my sister, since she lives far away., My brother is very even-tempered and seldom gets angry.) ; selten, kaum, nicht oft permanently(adverb) (I had not permanently deleted the data.) ; dauerhaft, permanent, nachhaltig permanent(adjective) (The actor got a permanent engagement., The patient is under permanent monitoring., Small children demand permanent attention from their parents., His boss offered him a permanent position., The solution is temporary, not permanent.) ; dauerhaft, permanent, ständig failed(adjective / past participle) (After three failed attempts, the team scored a goal., He was sure he had failed the exam, but the reverse was true.) ;
-to fail(verb) (Words fail me right now., If you fail, you need to try again., After my first attempt had failed, I tried again., During the storm, the mobile phone connection failed., Good students never fail to do their homework., He was sure he had failed the exam, but the reverse was true., I took the exam despite my fear of failing., The student failed the exam and has to take it again.) ; fehlen, scheitern, ausfallen refusal(noun) (Our proposal was met with a flat refusal., His refusal to accept the truth is annoying., The scientific committee justified their refusal of the proposal.) ; Ablehnung, Verweigerung, Weigerung stability(noun) (Large ships have tanks for ballast to improve stability.) ; Stabilität, Beständigkeit, Standsicherheit
+seldom(adverb) (I seldom see my sister, since she lives far away., My brother is very even-tempered and seldom gets angry.) ; selten, kaum, nicht oft permanently(adverb) (I had not permanently deleted the data.) ; dauerhaft, permanent, nachhaltig permanent(adjective) (The actor got a permanent engagement., The patient is under permanent monitoring., Small children demand permanent attention from their parents., His boss offered him a permanent position., The solution is temporary, not permanent.) ; dauerhaft, permanent, ständig to fail(verb) (Words fail me right now., If you fail, you need to try again., After my first attempt had failed, I tried again., During the storm, the mobile phone connection failed., Good students never fail to do their homework., He was sure he had failed the exam, but the reverse was true., I took the exam despite my fear of failing., The student failed the exam and has to take it again.) ; fehlen, scheitern, ausfallen refusal(noun) (Our proposal was met with a flat refusal., His refusal to accept the truth is annoying., The scientific committee justified their refusal of the proposal.) ; Ablehnung, Verweigerung, Weigerung stability(noun) (Large ships have tanks for ballast to improve stability.) ; Stabilität, Beständigkeit, Standsicherheit